wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-azdo-backlog-automation.md

 Title: Automate Azure DevOps work item state transitions like a Pro
-Date: 2024-06-21
+Date: 2024-06-17
 Category: Posts
 Tags: agile, azure-devops, learning, 101
 Slug: back-to-basics-azdo-backlog-automation
 Author: Willy-Peter Schaub
 Summary: Maintain your backlog by changing the status of work items according to the status of their subitems.

-When I review our Azure DevOps (AzDO) backlogs and team settings, I sometimes ask myself if teams are not motivated to tidy up their backlogs to prevent subtle, but significant state inconsistencies.
+When I review our Azure DevOps (AzDO) backlogs and team settings, I sometimes ask myself why teams do not tidy up their backlogs to prevent subtle, but significant state inconsistencies.

 > ![Anomalies](/images/back-to-basics-azdo-backlog-automation-0.png)

-As shown, we often encounter parents in a **new** or **active** state, with all their children in a **closed** state – are we expecting more children or has the parent been overlooked?
+As shown, I often encounter parents in a **new** or **active** state, with all their children in a **closed** state – are we expecting more children or has the parent been overlooked?
 Alternatively we see parents in a **new** state and children in an **active** state – have we wrongly started work, mistakenly moved the child work item into an active state, or has the parent again been neglected?

 Maybe the AzDO team snuck in a new and useful feature to the product as part of the **New Boards Hubs** preview feature and the teams do not know yet.
 I will assume this to be the case and show you 3 easy steps to create magic.